superfly/docs/reference/enveloop.html.md

 [Enveloop](https://enveloop.com) gives you the ability to design and send email and text messages from your Fly applications.
 Store all your message content, images, HTML, and CSS in Enveloop -- keeping your Fly apps lightweight (and saving you from trivial deploys).

 <aside class="callout">
-This service is in **public alpha**.
+This service is in **public beta**.
 </aside>

 ## Create an Enveloop project
 Creating an Enveloop project happens via the [Fly CLI](/docs/hands-on/install-flyctl/).
 Install it, then [signup for a Fly account](https://fly.io/docs/getting-started/log-in-to-fly/) and create your first Fly app.
-From there, you can add an Enveloop project.
+From there, you can add an Enveloop project to your Fly app.

-Fly apps can have one Enveloop project per app.
+You can create one Enveloop project per Fly app.

 <aside class="callout">Running the following command in a Fly.io app context -- inside an app directory or specifying `-a yourapp` -- will automatically create a new Enveloop project and set secrets (sandbox & production) on Fly for your app.</aside>